Why go?

 Parsian Azadi Hotel Tehran 5*

-Parsian Azadi is an exclusive hotel where politicians and celebrities stay.
-Here you can stay in a presidential or royal suite or opt for a two-level apartment.
-In any of the rooms you will find designer furniture, decoration made from natural materials and expensive fabrics.
-Discreet luxury intertwined with truly oriental hospitality and wealth - Parsian Azadi will impress even the most discerning guests.
+Parsian Azadi is an exclusive hotel frequented by politicians and celebrities.
+Guests can stay in the presidential or royal suites, or opt for a duplex apartment.
+Each room features designer furniture, natural materials, and luxurious fabrics.
+Understated luxury, combined with truly oriental hospitality and opulence, Parsian Azadi will impress even the most discerning guests.

 Persepolis - Yazd

-On the way to Yazd (Yazd), you should definitely visit Persepolis - a majestic and incredible city in its scale, which was burned and plundered by the troops of Alexander the Great.
-Ruthless destruction could not overshadow the luxury of this place: even many centuries later, the surviving columns and walls remind of the incredible Persian Empire, its luxury and glory.
+On your way to Yazd, be sure to visit Persepolis—a majestic and incredibly large city that was burned and sacked by the armies of Alexander the Great.
+The merciless destruction could not obscure the splendor of this place: even many centuries later, the surviving columns and walls are a reminder of the incredible Persian Empire, its luxury and glory.

 Yazd is one of the cultural and historical centers of Zoroastrianism.
-The first mention of this city dates back to 3000 BC, that is, it is older than the Egyptian pyramids.
-Yazd has adobe buildings with an amazing combination of soft rounded and strict straight lines, wind towers (badgir), the most unusual tombs - towers of silence and the opportunity to touch the unusual culture and religion of the local residents.
-Here you can also go for a walk along the rooftops, looking down on the maze of narrow streets!
+The first mentions of this city date back to 3000 BC, making it older than the Egyptian pyramids.
+Yazd boasts adobe buildings with a striking combination of soft, rounded lines and strict, straight lines, wind towers (badgirs), the most unusual tombs—the Towers of Silence—and the opportunity to experience the unique culture and religion of the locals.
+You can also take a rooftop walk, looking down on the labyrinth of narrow streets!

-We will complete the day visiting the Zoroastrian family, where we will not only share dinner with them, but we can also find out more about their beliefs and how they retain the religion of ancient Persia in a Muslim country.
+We'll end the day visiting a Zoroastrian family, where we'll not only share dinner with them, but also learn more about their beliefs and how they preserve the religion of ancient Persia in a Muslim country.

-Meals: lunch at a restaurant with authentic Iranian cuisine.
+Meals: Lunch at a restaurant serving authentic Iranian cuisine.

-Transport: business class cars or Lexus and Land Cruiser SUVs
+Transportation: Business-class cars or Lexus and Land Cruiser SUVs.

 Roofs and towers